jreisinger/docs/data/notes/cs/big-o-notation.md

 | 10 000         | 10 000 operations     | 14 operations         |
 | 1 000 000 000  | 10 000 000 operations | 32 operations         |

-## Sub-linear scaling
+## Sub-linear scaling (growth is less than linear)

 * O(1) - **constant** - no matter the scale of the input, performance of the system does not change; ex. hash-table lookup in RAM; such algorithms are rare
-* O(log n) - logarithmic - ex. binary search, grows slower as the size of the corpus being searched grows; it's growth is less than linear
+* O(log n) - logarithmic - grows slower as the size of the corpus being searched grows; ex. binary search

 ## Linear scaling